oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

    Type **. oraenv** and press **Enter**.

-   Enter **ORCL** when asked for **ORACLE_SID** and then press **Enter** .   --> Enter your database name if that is different in case of on-premises database.
+   Enter **ORCL** when asked for **ORACLE_SID** and then press **Enter** .   --> Enter your database name if that is different in case of an on-premises database.

 4. Check the database version of the source database.

-   In this livelab we have used Oracle Marketplace image for source database for which you know the version that you have selected.
+   In this livelab you have used Oracle Marketplace image for source database for which you know the version that you have selected.

    However , in case you would like to know the database version with latest patches then please use the below command.

    Execute **opatch lsinventory** command as **oracle** user.

-   check for the output to determine the exact database version.
+   Check for the output to determine the exact database version.

 5. Check the database edition of the source database.